Berkanktk/CyberSecurity/README.md

 ### Strings
 Strings is a linux tool that displays printable strings in a file.
-That simple tool can be very helpful when solving stego challenges.
+That simple tool can be very helpful when solving stego & binary challenges.
 Usually the embedded data is password protected or encrypted and sometimes the password is actaully in the file itself and can be easily viewed by using strings.
 It’s a default linux tool so you don’t need to install anything.

 **Useful commands:**
 `strings file`  displays printable strings in the given file
+`strings -el file` displays printable strings in the given file in little-endian format

 ### Exiftool
 Sometimes important stuff is hidden in the metadata of the image or the file , exiftool can be